Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 #### Extstruct

-An `ExtStruct` is encoded as a concatentation of TKTK DO I NEED TO INCLUDE THIS?
+An `ExtStruct` is encoded as a single 32-byte hash.

 #### Hashable